RunlongYu/CELS/README.md

 ## Contact

-If you have any questions for our paper or codes, please send an email to yrunl@mail.ustc.edu.cn or demon@mail.ustc.edu.cn.
+Should you have any questions regarding our paper or codes, please don't hesitate to reach out via email at yrunl@mail.ustc.edu.cn or demon@mail.ustc.edu.cn.